 Research has demonstrated that kids who serve in their community are far less likely to get involved in high-risk activities such as drug use, sex, gang involvement, etc. They’re also more likely to do well in school.

 Great parents occasionally say things like, “This is great!
 Today we get to go over to the nursing home on Elm Street and read to seniors who can’t see well enough to read for themselves.”
 Or they say, “The park is trashed.
 It’s going to feel so good to help out by cleaning it up!”

 Great parents also ignore complaining and eye-rolling as they load the family into the car.
 Just like most things that are good for them, kids often need a bit of prodding to realize how good it feels to help.
 A friend of mine commented, “They hated it at first.
 Now they love it.
-It’s become a real family bonding opportunity.”
+It’s become a real opportunity for family bonding.”

 Children tend to be self-centered by nature.
 Developmentally speaking, the move toward consistently selfless thinking is something that takes well into adolescence or young adulthood.
 In fact, many older adults struggle with this concept.
 I struggle with this concept!

-In honor of our veterans and their families, can we give some careful thought to how we might raise young people who understand selflessness… and the fact that the best way to feel good about oneself is to serve?
+In honor of our veterans and their families, can we give some careful thought to how we might raise young people who understand selflessness as well as the fact that the best way to feel good about oneself is to serve?

-Find more practical parenting solutions for military families in our audio Love and Logic for Heroes.
+Find more practical parenting solutions for military families in our digital audio, Love and Logic for Heroes.
 If you are a member of a military family, call us at 800-338-4065 to receive this MP3 download at no cost.

 Thanks for reading!